 - Pino Castagna’s "Canneto Rosso", in the garden

-- Takis' "Aeolian Signal", in the garden
+- Takis' "Feu d'Artific", in the patio

 - George Tsaras' "Flames of Freedom", in the garden